Viperslugg/character_prediction/README.md

 # character_prediction
 This repo is designed to implement and optimize a basic transformer model to predict the next character after encountering a sequence of previous characters.

-The work done here was inspired by [this repository](https://github.com/alexxthiery/char_transformer).
 Special thanks to [Alexandre Thiery](https://alexxthiery.github.io/) for answering my questions in [this assignment](https://alexxthiery.github.io/teaching/character_LLM/charllm.html).

 This project follows a sequence of methods to optimize a basic transformer model by adjusting model architecture, training procedure and hyperparameters.
 It follows from **transformer_I.ipynb** and ends at **transformer_VI.ipynb**.
 The breakdown of experiments is summarized below: